 -

 Arrange your apple slices in one layer on two parchment lined baking sheets.
-Sprinkle with cinnamon.
+Sprinkle with about a teaspoon of cinnamon, and about half as much ginger as well, if you like.

 -